cwi-dis/zandbak-orchestrator/ENDPOINTS.md

 #### `SEND_DATA`

 Sends data from the current user to all users in the same session, provided they are registered for the given stream type.

-If either the stream type of the data are not provided, nothing happens.
+#### `BROADCAST`

+Sends data from the current user to all users in the same session on a specific channel.
+Optionally delivers it back to the caller.

 ### Messaging

 #### `SEND_MESSAGE`

 Sends a given message from the current user to the user identified by the given user ID.
-If the receiver is not in the same session or the sender is not in any session, an error is issued.

 #### `SEND_MESSAGE_TO_ALL`

 Sends a given message to all users in the user's current session.

-This also includes the sender itself.
-If the user not in any session, an error is issued.
+#### `GET_MESSAGES`

+Returns a serialised version of the last messages (default 100) in the user's current session.

 #### `SEND_SCENE_EVENT_TO_USER`

 Sends a scene event from a session master to a regular user.
-If the master is not in any session or the request data is empty, an error is issued.
-An error is also returned if the calling user is not the master of their session.

 #### `SEND_SCENE_EVENT_TO_MASTER`

 Sends a scene event to the master of the user's current session.
-If the user is not in any session, the request data is empty or the session has no master, an error is issued.

 #### `SEND_SCENE_EVENT_TO_ALL`

 Sends a scene event from a session master to all users of the session.
-If the master is not in any session or the request data is empty, an error is issued.
-An error is also returned if the calling user is not the master of their session.

 ### Utility Requests